If you are caring for a loved one or otherwise care for seniors, there are common problems in the elderly that should be investigated.

-As people age, they can sometimes begin to develop certain medical problems.
+As people age signs appear that there may be something that needs more investigation.
+There could be a symptom that appears that can indicate something more serious.
 These issues can affect their quality of life and—if left unaddressed—can lead to a loss of independence.
-Here are some common conditions to look out for.
+Here are some common conditions that occur in seniors that caregiver should look out for.

 This condition is extremely common and is found in many people over the age of 65.
 A person with osteoporosis will lose bone density and strength gradually until the bones become brittle, weak, and susceptible to breaking easily.